bitlab-tech/ECC_MPC-TSS_study/3_sss-ecdh/README.md

 # Threshold Diffie-Hellman Protocol using Shamir's Secret Sharing (SSS) and ECDH

 This implementation combines Shamir's Secret Sharing (SSS) with Elliptic Curve Diffie-Hellman (ECDH) to distribute a private key across multiple participants, allowing them to collaboratively compute the shared secret without any participant knowing the full private key.
-The key idea here is that the Lagrange interpolation on the shares' $ y $-coordinates, weighted by their Lagrange coefficients based on $ x $, enables the participants to recover the secret key contributions during the ECDH operation.
+The key idea here is that the Lagrange interpolation on the shares' $y$-coordinates, weighted by their Lagrange coefficients based on $x$, enables the participants to recover the secret key contributions during the ECDH operation.

 This POC is based partly on the research paper: [Threshold Diffie — Hellman Protocol ](https://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=pdma&paperid=536&option_lang=eng) done by **D.N.
 Kolegov and Yu.R.
 Khalniyazova**.
 A translation can be found [here](translation.pdf).

 ## Overview of the Protocol

 - **Private Key Splitting**: The secret (private key) is divided into several shares using Shamir’s Secret Sharing scheme.
-Each share corresponds to a point on a polynomial, and at least $ t $ shares are required to reconstruct the secret.
+Each share corresponds to a point on a polynomial, and at least $t$ shares are required to reconstruct the secret.

 - **ECDH Key Exchange**: Elliptic Curve Diffie-Hellman is used to establish a shared secret between two parties, Alice and Bob, without revealing their private keys.